OrhanKupusoglu/sloc-maven-plugin/README.md

 This [Apache Maven](https://maven.apache.org/) plugin counts [source lines of code](https://en.wikipedia.org/wiki/Source_lines_of_code) in a given Maven project.

+This plugin is available on the [Maven Central Repository](https://central.sonatype.com/artifact/io.github.orhankupusoglu/sloc-maven-plugin).

 A well-known SLOC tool is [cloc](https://github.com/AlDanial/cloc) by *Al Danial*.

 ## Overview